Current Undergraduate Scholarships

 Charles F. Krull Scholarship: This scholarship is awarded to an undergraduate student majoring in agronomy with preference given to students of high academic standing and previous award recipients who have maintained good academic standing.
 This scholarship was established by Dr. Charles F. Krull as a means of expressing his gratitude for the education he received, and as a way to help undergraduates in their education.

 George E. Lamp Sr. Memorial Award: This scholarship is awarded once every five years (next award in 2013).
 Financial need is the first consideration with preference given to students studying soil and/or water conservation.

 Kenneth L. and Ruth M. Larson Scholarships: This award is given to an agronomy student.
 The recipient should be a graduate of a high school in the US, have demonstrated academic excellence, leadership activities, service in the community and/or extracurricular activities, and show outstanding potential for the agronomy profession.
-The scholarship's sponsor, Dr. Ken Larson, retired in 1996 after a long and distinguished career as a teacher, adviser, researcher, and administrator at Iowa State.
+The scholarship’s sponsor, Dr. Ken Larson, retired in 1996 after a long and distinguished career as a teacher, advisor, researcher, and administrator at Iowa State.

 Everett Leach Endowed Scholarships: Two scholarships are given annually.
 This award was established by CENEX-Land O’Lakes for juniors or seniors in agronomy on the basis of academic excellence, professional potential, and financial need.